Geoff Chappell, Software Analyst

 For ProfileAlignmentFixup, the function reports whatever interval was last set for this profile source.
 If no interval has yet been set, the interval is reported as zero.
 Either way, the function returns STATUS_SUCCESS.

 Beware that profile sources are global.
-An interval reported by NtQueryIntervalProfile can be stale by the time the function returns, the interval having been changed by any sufficiently privileged process’s call to NtSetIntervalProfile for the same profile source.
+The interval can be changed by any sufficiently privileged process’s call to NtSetIntervalProfile for the same profile source.
+An interval reported by NtQueryIntervalProfile can be stale even by the time the function returns.